Henry Stuart, Duke of Gloucester

-Henry Stuart, Duke of Gloucester (8 July 1640 – 13 September 1660) (Note: All dates in this article are in the Old Style Julian calendar, in use in England throughout Henry's lifetime.) was the youngest son of Charles I, King of England, Scotland, and Ireland, and his wife, Henrietta Maria of France.
+Henry Stuart, Duke of Gloucester (8 July 1640 – 13 September 1660) (Note: All dates in this article are in the Old Style Julian calendar, in use in England throughout Henry's lifetime.) was the youngest son of Charles I, King of England, Scotland, and Ireland, and Henrietta Maria of France.
 He is also known as Henry of Oatlands.

 From the age of two, Henry and his sister Elizabeth were separated from their family during the English Civil War and became prisoners of Parliament.
 For several years, the children were constantly transported from one residence to another due to the plague raging in London.
 They also periodically changed their governesses and guardians to those more loyal to the government.
 In 1645, Henry and Elizabeth were joined by their elder brother James, Duke of York, who found himself in a difficult financial situation.
-In 1647, Charles I was arrested, and during the years 1647–1648 he was allowed to see his children several times.
-In April 1648 James fled the country; it was probably planned that he would take Henry with him, but Elizabeth was afraid to let her younger brother go.
-When in 1649 Charles I was sentenced to death, he, fearing that Henry would be proclaimed king and made a puppet of the government, took an oath from his eight-year-old son not to take the crown for anything while both of his older brothers were alive.
+In 1647, Charles I was arrested and during the years 1647–1648, he was allowed to see his children several times.
+In April 1648, James fled the country; it was probably planned that he would take Henry with him, but Elizabeth was afraid to let her younger brother go.
+When in 1649 Charles I was sentenced to death, he, fearing that Henry would be proclaimed king and made a puppet of the government, took an oath from his 8-year-old son not to take the crown for anything while both of his older brothers were alive.